-Gold Fever has been raging for a long time and it still induces people to try their luck on finding the ultimate riches.
+Gold Fever has been raging for a long time and it still induces people to try their luck in finding the ultimate riches.

 People have been hunting and panning for gold for hundreds of years in rivers, streams, mountains, mines, and wherever else they saw signs of those little shiny gold nuggets.

-If you are one of those effected by the “Fever”, here are some of the best places you can still pan for gold in the U.S. today.
+If you are one of those affected by the “Fever”, here are some of the best places you can still pan for gold in the U.S….

 The Alta Ranch is a beautiful place about 4 hours south of Glacier National Park.
 It is the ultimate place for gold prospecting.

 According to the site, around the turn of the last century, Alta was a thriving little gold mining town with about 500 residents.

 Although the town doesn’t officially exist anymore, you can still hunt for gold in the active placer gold mine a few miles upstream of the Alta Ranch.

 You can rent a cabin if you like to stay a few days.
 And besides gold panning, there are also lots of other activities you can do.